 Drafting 236 3 Cr.

 Piping and Pressure (2 Lec., 4 Lab.)

 Vessel Design

 Prerequisites: Drafting 183 and Mathematics 195 or equivalent.
+Presents the methods of piping of

 Presents the methods of piping of fluids for refineries, petrochemical plants, and industrial facilities.
 Consists of the application of ASME codes to the design pressure vessels, pipe fitting, welded and seamless piping, pumps and heat exchanges.
 Drawing techniques are emphasized in orthographic and isometric projections.
 Laboratory fee required.